Click the step you’d like to visit below

 Some private insurance companies, like Humana, have Medicare Advantage plans that are specifically designed for Dual-eligible consumers.
 Medicare Advantage Dual-Eligible Special Needs Plans often combine all the benefits of Medicaid and Medicare, and may also include coverage for routine dental, vision and hearing care; nonemergency transportation to and from medical care; fitness programs; an over-the-counter medication allowance and more.

 Think you may be dual-eligible?
-Find out and learn about the benefits of these plans
+Find out and learn about the benefits of these plans.

 Los planes no están disponibles en todas las áreas.
 Los costos, la cobertura y los beneficios varían según el lugar.